The Mini Lop is a breed of rabbit that has gained popularity in recent years.

 The Mini Lop also has a very docile personality, and they get along well with children and other pets.
 The Mini Lop is a very loving, loyal pet that won’t resist being held by their owner.

 With proper care, the Mini Lop can live up to 10 years.
-The Mini Lop can be a wonderful pet for those who have the time for one, and they truly brighten up people’s lives!
+So they can be a wonderful pet for those who have the time for one, and they truly brighten up people’s lives!

 How much space does a mini lop rabbit need?